 Q:It's been [insert time frame here] and I haven't heard anything from Ryan nor has my order changed from "processing".
 What's the deal?

-Q: I have a 96-2003 model year vehicle and I need custom tuning....and I don't want to use anyone else.
-What are my options?
+Q: I have a 96-2003 model year vehicle and I need custom tuning....and I am unable/willing to do it over email.
+What can I do?

 Q: What are my options for a 1995 and older Mopar?